swellstores/swell-js/README.md

   account: {
     email: 'julia@example.com',
     email_optin: true, // Optional; indicates the customer has consented to receive marketing emails
-    password: 'ohpiseiThe5', // Optional; sets the customer's password if one doesn't exist yet },
+    password: 'thepassword', // Optional; sets the customer's password if one doesn't exist yet },
 });
 ```